JASMIN Help Site logo JASMIN Help Site logo

 The Slurm queues in the LOTUS cluster are:

 Each queue is has attributes of run-length limits (e.g. short, long) and resources.
-A full breakdown of each queue and its associated resources is shown below in Table 1.
+A full breakdown of each queue and its associated resources, such as run time limits and memory limits, is shown below in Table 1.

 Queue details